Middle School Continuum Services

 - Two different science pathways

 Fifth grade MERLIN and SAGE students who would like to take CC8/Algebra 1 in 6th grade take the Exceptional Placement math test in the spring of their 5th grade year.
-See all middle school course and program options and more information on the Exceptional Placement math test here: Secondary Options Letter Spring 2022
+See all middle school course and program options and more information on the Exceptional Placement math placement testing on the right tool bar or below in the Secondary Options information below.

 - High School Objectives: Students will self-select classes with counselor support.
 Options include, but are not limited to: